escrin/escrin/ssss/deploy/aws/README.md

 ./s4-infra.sh apply
 ```

-This script will ask you for the above mentioned profile name, region, and bucket name.
+This script will ask you for the above mentioned profile name, region, domain name, and a globally unique s3 bucket name.

 If you want more control over your terraform processes use the
 [two-step install](#two-step-install).